jraps20/Sitecore.IndexRenderedContent/README.md

 By default, it reads the `<indexableRenderings>` section of the config and only allows renderings defined here to have their datasources indexed.
 If you require unique conditions, add a new processor as needed.

+## <indexing.extractRenderingsDatasources>

+This is a custom pipeline responsible for extracting valid renderings and their datasources from the indexed item.
+The two included processors review the Layout and FinalLayout fields for all valid renderings that contain a datasource.

 ## <indexing.getDatasourceContent>

 This is a custom pipeline used to extract the data from a datasource.
 By default, it iterates all fields on a datasource item and only indexes fields that are Text Fields.
 It uses `Sitecore.ContentSearch.IndexOperationsHelper.IsTextField` to make this classification.
 It also automatically excludes all fields that begin with "__" as these are system fields.